Mustafaabad (Dullewala) District Bhakkar

 Mustafaabad is a small village in District Bhakkar of Punjab 9 km east of Dullewala.
 The former name of the village was Jhammat Janubi.
 Its total population is about 5,000 people.
-Four main tribes have inhabited the town over 200 years: Khayara, Naich, Jhammat, and Hajam.
+Four main tribes have inhabited the town for over 200 years: Khayara, Naich, Jhammat, and Hajam.
 People are very conservative and mostly practice Hanafi Maslak.
 The primary source of income is agriculture and the main agricultural crop is grain.
 The mother language is Saraiki.